How To Start a Makeup Line? (Business Formation Guide)

 5. Find a Cosmetics Manufacturer

-Your manufacturing partner will directly impact product quality, margins, and time to market.
+Your manufacturing partner will directly affect product quality, your margins, and how fast you get to market.
+Pick wrong and you'll feel it in all three.

 Manufacturing Options Comparison: